symfony/symfony-docs/rate_limiter.rst

     use Symfony\Bundle\FrameworkBundle\Controller\AbstractController;
     use Symfony\Component\ExpressionLanguage\Expression;
     use Symfony\Component\HttpFoundation\JsonResponse;
+    use Symfony\Component\HttpFoundation\Request;
     use Symfony\Component\HttpFoundation\Response;
     use Symfony\Component\HttpKernel\Attribute\RateLimit;

     class ApiController extends AbstractController
     {
+        // if you don't define a 'key' argument, the key of the rate limiter
+        // bucket uses the client IP, HTTP method and path
         #[RateLimit('api')]
         public function index(): JsonResponse
         {